 If you have a car, you can give rides.

-If you have money and stuff, you can give some of it away.
+you can give it away.

 If we reach heaven, you and I won't see any of our possessions there.

-But what we will see is people.
+What we will see is people.
 And won't it be wonderful

 to see all the people we helped get there, with our stuff?